JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * It is now impossible to automatically [trigger builds via REST API](https://www.jetbrains.com/help/teamcity/rest/start-and-cancel-builds.html#Advanced+Build+Run) when the [queue limit](https://www.jetbrains.com/help/teamcity/2021.12/ordering-build-queue.html#Limiting+Maximum+Size+of+Build+Queue) is reached on the server.
 * Ant runner is disabled if Ant is started by a Java version below Java 8.
 * Test reporting in Gradle runner is disabled if Gradle is started a Java version below Java 8.
+* Windows docker images based on 2004 will not be published for 2022.04 version.

 ### Bundled tools updates
 {id="bundled-tools-updates-2022-04"}